ai-genie/chatgpt-vscode/README.md

 ## FAQ

-- For general FAQ please visit OpenAI's own page: https://help.openai.com/en/articles/7039783-chatgpt-api-faq
+- **For general FAQ please visit OpenAI's own page**: https://help.openai.com/en/articles/7039783-chatgpt-api-faq
-- How can I clear or re-enter API key: use `Genie: Clear API Key` command.
+- **How can I clear or re-enter API key**: use `Genie: Clear API Key` command.
 Click `Commands` on the home page to see all commands available.
 You can also click on `Change API Key` on the home page.
+- **Editor view uses text-davinci-003**: It's by design at the moment since it's the only model that can guarantee a code response and the view doesn't need a conversational context.
+Please follow this issue for details [#24](https://github.com/ai-genie/chatgpt-vscode/issues/24)
-- Is the ChatGPT API included in the ChatGPT Plus subscription? - No, the ChatGPT API and ChatGPT Plus subscription are billed separately.
+- **Is the ChatGPT API included in the ChatGPT Plus subscription?**: No, the ChatGPT API and ChatGPT Plus subscription are billed separately.
-- Can I view the API Key after storing it?
-VS Code secrets storage won't allow you to read the API Key after storing it.
+- **Can I view the API Key after storing it?**: VS Code secrets storage won't allow you to read the API Key after storing it.
 You may clear or reenter another key if you are facing issues.
-- Proxy support: See this issue to enable local proxy: https://github.com/ai-genie/chatgpt-vscode/issues/7
+- **Does Genie support proxies**: See this issue to enable local proxy: https://github.com/ai-genie/chatgpt-vscode/issues/7
-- Usage in Remote environments: See this issue about remote/SSH: https://github.com/ai-genie/chatgpt-vscode/issues/3
+- **Usage in Remote environments**: See this issue about remote/SSH: https://github.com/ai-genie/chatgpt-vscode/issues/3
-- Unable To Use GPT-4 Models: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) https://github.com/ai-genie/chatgpt-vscode/issues/6
+- **Unable To Use GPT-4 Models**: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) https://github.com/ai-genie/chatgpt-vscode/issues/6

 ## Common Issues